 Those clients also signed agreements to not say anything negative about the company’s EHR, according to the DOJ.

-An employee filed a whistleblower lawsuit in federal court in Miami, Florida alleging the company paid kickbacks to its users.
-Former CareCloud manager Ada de la Vega will receive $800,000 of the settlement (PDF) as the filer of the qui tam lawsuit.
+An employee filed a whistleblower lawsuit (PDF) in federal court in Miami, Florida alleging the company paid kickbacks to its users.
+Former CareCloud manager Ada de la Vega will receive about $800,000 of the settlement (PDF) as the filer of the qui tam lawsuit.

 The United States joined the suit, alleging that CareCloud’s payments to participants violated the federal Anti-Kickback Statute and also violated the False Claims Act because the kickback payments rendered false Meaningful Use and Merit-Based Incentive Payment System (MIPS) payments.